 - 2 tablespoon Pomegranate molasses

-- Put the beetroot and clementines in the bowl with the greens and pour over the dressing and mix well.
+- Put 2 Cooked beetroot and 1 Clementine into the bowl with the greens and pour over the dressing and mix well.

-- Put in a serving bowl and add the almonds, cranberries and goats cheese.
+- Put in a serving bowl and top with 10 g Flaked almonds, 20 g Dried cranberries and 40 g Goat's cheese.

 - If you want to make this in advance, then prepare everything separately and then dress it just before serving so the salad doesn't go soggy.